turingschool/curriculum/source/projects/store_engine.markdown

 * Modify existing products title, description, price, and photo
 * Create named categories for products
 * Assign products to categories or remove them from categories
-* Retire a product from being sold
+* Retire a product from being sold, which hides it from browsing by any non-administrator

 As an Administrator, I can also view an order "dashboard" where I can: